Battle of Marston Moor: Conduct of the allied generals

 Much of the resulting many-sided dispute among the Parliamentarians and Covenanters was prompted by accounts very soon after the battle that all three allied generals-in-chief had fled the field.
 The Earl of Manchester left the field but he subsequently rallied some infantry and returned, although he was able to exercise little control over events.

 By some accounts, Lord Fairfax and Leven also fled the battlefield with their routed troops, but this has recently been challenged, certainly in Leven's case.
 The most detailed account of Leven's flight was written by the biographer of Lieutenant Colonel James Somerville, who was present at the battle as a volunteer.
-However, this second-hand account was published only in 1679, and has been challenged by previously unused eye witness accounts.
+However, this second-hand account was published only in 1679, and has been challenged by previously unused eyewitness accounts.
 These show most of the Covenanter infantry and cavalry units remained fighting until the end of the battle.
 As seven different eyewitnesses attested, they did so under the direction of Leven.
 For example, Simeon Ashe (the Earl of Manchester's chaplain) noted that:

 The enigmatic English reporter, "T. M.", agreed that Leven still commanded the centre battalia after the initial rout: